ronoaldo/gocv/README.md

 # gocv

-Go bindings for Open CV
+Go bindings for Open CV.

+**EXPERIMENT** This package is an experiment with code generation from SWIG and cgo.